python-rope/rope/docs/library.rst

-There are currently two implementations of autoimport in rope, a deprecated implementation that uses pickle-based storage (rope.contrib.autoimport.pickle.AutoImport) and a new, experimental one that uses sqlite3 database (rope.contrib.autoimport.sqlite3.AutoImport).
+There are currently two implementations of autoimport in rope, a deprecated implementation that uses pickle-based storage (rope.contrib.autoimport.pickle.AutoImport) and a new, experimental one that uses sqlite3 database (rope.contrib.autoimport.sqlite.AutoImport).
 New and existing integrations should migrate to the sqlite3 storage as the pickle-based autoimport will be removed in the future.